Turnera diffusa aphrodisiaca

 Creative Commons Attribution-Share Alike 3.0

-Turnera diffusa aphrodisiaca is a Deciduous Shrub up to 1.00 metres tall.
+Turnera diffusa aphrodisiaca is a deciduous shrub that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.